Making Friends with Death – A Death & Dying Workshop

 About the teacher: Ondy Willson

 Ondy has been a Dharma practitioner since 1979, and established Yeshe Buddhist Group (YBG) in Cumbria in 2001.
-She has served as a FPMT Touring Teacher since 2007, has taught on a variety of topics internationally and in the UK, from evening talks and weekend courses to longer Buddhist deity retreats.
-She has really enjoyed teaching the 10 day introductory and intermediate Buddhist courses at Tushita Meditation Centre in Dharamsala, India and Root Institute in Bodhgaya, India and will lead an introductory course at Land of Joy retreat Centre in Northumberland in Summer 2018.
+She has served as a FPMT Touring Teacher since 2007 and has taught both internationally and in the UK, from evening talks and weekend courses to longer Buddhist deity retreats.
+Ondy particularly enjoyed teaching the 10 day Introduction to Buddhism course and intermediate Buddhist courses at Tushita Meditation Centre in Dharamsala, India and Root Institute in Bodhgaya, India and will lead an introductory course at Land of Joy retreat Centre in Northumberland in Summer 2018.

 Ondy specialises in making the Buddhist teachings accessible and relevant to contemporary life.
 Having developed a Mindfulness Based Mind Training Programme that encapsulates Buddhist Psychology in a secular framework, she has much experience of delivering teaching and training to professional, public sector and private organisations, as well as in Dharma (Buddhist) settings.
 Trained as a Drama teacher, Ondy has been teaching since 1976 and says that she still has plenty of Drama (and Dharma) left in her.

-Based at: Yeshe Buddhist Study Group, Cumbria and Qualified to teach or support: Discovering Buddhism and Mindfulness Based Mind Training
+Ondy is based at Yeshe Buddhist Study Group in Cumbria and is qualified to teach and support the FPMT’s Discovering Buddhism Programme and Mindfulness Based Mind Training.